RinProject/Rin/README.md

 	* Pick your desired prefix for example: `;`, `!`, `r!` or something entirely different!
 	* Whether or not to enable the help command, defaults to true if undefined.
 	* Channel; id of a text channel to which the bot shall log.
 	* Owners; an array of ids of the bot maintainers/owners, provide ids as strings (within double quotes) or their values will end up corrupted.
-If you do not know how to get a users id read [this Discord article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-). **Note: including this is mandatory!**
+If you do not know how to get a users id read [this Discord article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
 	* colors; change these to change up your colour scheme, stored as hex colours should be a string starting with '0x' meaning `0xFF80CC` and not `#FF80CC`
 * Run `yarn start`
 * If you wish to add or modify commands without a reboot owners can simply send the command `;reload` and `;reload [command]`.